 - Funding for passenger transport was deleted in the 2010/2011 year, as a result of the New Zealand Transport Agency (NZTA) no longer subsidising this activity.
 NZTA funding has been re-prioritised to passenger transport services in major urban areas.
-It is unaffordable for Council to provide the transport services without the NZTA subsidy, therefore Council has deleted the activity from the 2011/2012 year in line with the decision made the previous year. - Maintenance budgets are reduced due to NZTA not funding an allowance for inflation.
-This will be chellenging and require very careful management by Council of the funding for maintaining roads to retain current levels of service.
+It is unaffordable for Council to provide the transport services without the NZTA subsidy, therefore Council is planning to delete the activity from the 2011/2012 year in line with the decision for the previous year. - Maintenance budgets are planned to be reduced due to NZTA not funding an allowance for inflation.
+This will require very careful management by Council of the funding for maintaining roads to retain current levels of service.

 - The NZTA criteria for funding cycling and walking projects have changed.
 NZTA has shifted the funding allocation priority to the major urban centres from elsewhere in the country.
 This shift has removed the 59 percent subsidy Council used to receive for walking and cycling projects in the Tasman District.
-As a result, Council will not proceed in 2011/2012 with the following projects. - Brightwater town centre to State Highway 6 underpass - Hill Street to Waimea College - Hunter Avenue to Washbourn Drive - Abel Tasman Drive Takaka to Pohara (eight year project).
+As a result, Council is proposing not to proceed in 2011/2012 with the following projects as planned. - Brightwater town centre to State Highway 6 underpass - Hill Street to Waimea College - Hunter Avenue to Washbourn Drive - Abel Tasman Drive Takaka to Pohara (eight year project).

-The Appleby Overbridge to Ranzau Road cycleway project which was initially planned for 2011/2012 was carried out during the 2010/2011 year as part of the Government subsidised New Zealand Cycleway Tasman Loop project (below).
+The Appleby Overbridge to Ranzau Road cycleway project which was initially planned for 2011/2012 is being carried out during the current 2010/2011 year as part of the Government subsidised New Zealand Cycleway Tasman Loop project (below).